 It’s just my humble opinion, but it’s based on my expertise in the aviation and travel industry as well as my management consulting background: I highly doubt any of us will fly new WOW #1 anytime soon.

 I said that when they announced their October launch in September, and I’m saying it again now that they’ve delayed their launch once already (to the surprise of absolutely nobody who knows anything about the aviation industry).

-Now, let’s move to the positive news, New WOW #2 which was previously called WAB temporarily (We Are Back).
+Now, let’s move to the positive news, New WOW #2 which was previously (and temporarily) called WAB (We Are Back).